Chapter 7: Anti-Patterns

 Manager needs to change approach:

-John: "I didn't finish.
+John: "I did not finish.
 Ran into technical issues."

 Manager: "Okay, thanks for being honest.
-What's the blocker?"
+What is the blocker?"

 John: "The API integration is trickier than expected."